Sundial Enterprise IT & Security Review

 2.3 Data Processing

-- Google Calendar Data: Processed only for Bulk Delete Calendar Holds; no event details stored.
+• Google Calendar Data: Processed only for Bulk Delete Calendar Holds feature; no event details stored.

-- Gmail Data: Temporarily processed Gmail email content via Llama 3.1 8B only upon user action; no storage or AI training usage.
+• Gmail Data: User-selected email body content and its sent datetime are processed via Llama 3.1 8B only upon user action; no storage or AI training usage.

 2.4 Data Residency